brandonkal/inkjet/README.md

 ### Global system utility

 You want a global utility CLI for a variety of system tasks such as backing up directories or renaming a bunch of files.
-This is easily possible by making a bash alias for `mask --maskfile ~/my-global-maskfile.md`.
+This is easily possible by making a bash alias for `inkjet --inkfile ~/my-global-inkjet.md`.